jssql1234/docs-sqlpay/docs/integration/vision/linking-to-account.md

 ![Edit Strategy](../../../static/img/integration/vision/account/strategy-edit.png)

-1. Click on the strategy you want like to edit.
+1. Click on the strategy you would like to edit.
 2. Edit the strategy name.
 3. Click the **Edit** button.
 4. Click **Save** to apply changes.